 There is no limit to the number of batches you can create.

-Shipments > Batchespages show the last 14 days by default.
+Shipments > Batchespages shows the last 14 days by default.
 Click the Date filter to change the time frame for your Batches view.

-Before you can process a batch, each shipment in the batch must include the shipping information needed to create the label (Ship From Address, shipping service and package type, weight, and customs declarations for international orders).
+Before you can process a batch, each shipment in the batch must include the required shipping information needed to create the label:

 Assigning a batch to a specific user will also assign all orders within that batch to that user.